DouglasTanno/tag-annotation/README.md

 1.1.
 Acoustic Features Extraction:

 This step is executed using Marsyas 0.5.0, an open source software used for audio processing.
 More information available in marsyas.info.
 The train.txt and test.txt files are used as input.
-As output, the train.arff and test.arff files are generated, countaining the acoustic features data.
+As output, the train.arff and test.arff files are generated, with the acoustic features data.
 The features consist of means and variances of time-domain Zero-Crossings, Spectral Centroid, Rolloff, Flux and Mel-Frequency Cepstral Coefficients (MFCC) over a texture window of 1 sec.
 For further instructions about this step, check ACM Multimedia 2009's paper "Improving Automatic Music Tag Annotation Using Stacked Generalization Of Probabilistic SVM Outputs".
 The total output of features is 124.
+Each songfile needs to be in the .wav format for the execution.

 Commands:
 > bextract -ws 1024 -as 400 -sv -fe train.txt -w train.arff -od /path/to/workdir/
 > bextract -ws 1024 -as 400 -sv -fe test.txt -w test.arff -od /path/to/workdir/

 These two commands will generate the respectively .arff file in the directory specified.

 1.2.
 Textural Features Extraction:

-The LBP features extraction is executed using the lbp_train.py and lbp_test.py scripts.
+The songfiles were converted previously to image using SoX software version 14.4.2 (available in http://sox.sourceforge.net/) The LBP features extraction is executed using the lbp_train.py and lbp_test.py scripts.
 Both import the "localbinarypatterns" python script, located in the pyimagesearch folder (provided by http://pyimagesearch.com for texture and pattern identification and classification).
 The function "local_binary_pattern", provided by the skimage library, is used to extract the textural features from the input images.
-The values of points and radius parameters for the LBP are already pre-determined as 2 and 122, respectively.
+The values of points and radius parameters for the LBP were already pre-determined as 2 and 122, respectively.
 Though, it can be modified as the user demands.
 The total output of features is 124.

 The train.txt, test.txt and tags.txt files must be in the directory specified in the commands.